JavaPantry/springcloud-workshop/WorkLogNotes/WorkLog - Микросервисы на Spring Cloud.md

 - commit - change Set to List in OrderHeaderDto and OrderHeader same Error in saving OrderHeader with OrderLines created from DTOs

 # August 22, 2023 - create OrderHeaderMapper
 ## create OrderHeaderMapper class to replace Mapstruct's OrderHeaderMapper interface
 - rename Mapstruct's OrderHeaderMapper interface to OrderHeaderMapperStruct
 - create OrderHeaderMapper class out of OrderHeaderMapperStructImpl.java
 - create OrderHeaderMapperTest class to test OrderHeaderMapper
 - stop at `testOrderHeaderMapping` test (without testing save to database)
 - commit - create OrderHeaderMapper class to replace Mapstruct's OrderHeaderMapper interface

+# August 23, 2023 - create OrderHeaderMapper

+## Extract CustomerRepositoryTest and OrderHeaderRepositoryTestWithMapper from OrderHeaderRepositoryTest
+- commit - Extract CustomerRepositoryTest and OrderHeaderRepositoryTestWithMapper from OrderHeaderRepositoryTest